Simply repeat the input string to the output. This is the default function for new stages.

 Hello Wo

-Limit to Right
+Link: Limit String to Left

 Shorten the string to a given length by removing characters from the left.